 Takaka: 14 & 15 Nov – Location: The Maker Space, Golden Bay Sustainable Living Centre

 TUTOR: Robina McCurdy + guests

 Although each workshop builds on the previous one, it is not necessary to attend every workshop day in your area.
-However, in this case there is no refund on full series rego fee.

 Bank Account details and further details will be sent to you upon receiving your registration form.

 Enquiries: Write to email@example.com

 * Exploring why Food Resilience is essential for household and bioregional sustainability

 * Defining some terms used (eg bioregion, food security, food resilience, food sovereignty, heirloom)